Destinei1/EntertainmentLeadGen/README.md

 ---

 ## 🙏 Special Thanks
-A very special thanks to Rahshon, whose vision, creativity, and passion for building
-something meaningful community inspired this project.
+A very special thanks to Rahshon, whose vision, creativity, and passion for building meaningful community inspired this project.
-Your idea sparked a full data-engineering ecosystem — thank you for trusting me
-to bring it to life.
+Your idea sparked a full data-engineering ecosystem — thank you for trusting me to bring it to life.
 ---

 ## 📬 Contact